balinterdi/emberconf2017-resources/labsessions/03_security.md

 ## Access tokens vs authorization codes

+__*Please run this scenario with Facebook.
+Github implements additional security measures, which makes this scenario impossible.*__

 In the *Authorization Code* flow, the client receives an *authorization code* instead of an *access token*.
 The backend application can exchange the *authorization code* for an *access token*, which it in turn can use to access the protected resources.

 Let's investigate the security properties of such an *authorization code*.
 Just like before, we're going to grab an *authorization code* from the logged requests in *Burp*, following the steps below:

 In *Burp*'s list of HTTP requests, look for a request to the `/tokens/validate` endpoint with an *authorization code* in the body.

 Now, head back to the *Token Inspector* application, and see if we can get an *access token* with this *authorization code*.
 Go to the *Authorization Code* window, and fill out the provider and the code you just grabbed.
-Leave the *client ID* and *client secret* blank.

 TODO SCREENSHOT TOKEN INSPECTOR

 Here, you already see one major difference compared to the *access token*.
+An *authorization code* can only be used once, and this token has already been used in the flow where we captured it from.

-To effectively use an *authorization code* you not only need to specify a *client ID* (which is public information), but also the *client secret*, which only the backend application knows.
+A second difference is hiding under the hood of the *Token Inspector*.
+To contact the endpoints to exchange an *authorization code* for and *access_token*, you need to possess the *client ID* and *client secret*.
+This means that in principle, only the backend can make this calls.

-Use the correct information from the list below to complete both fields, and re-inspect the results.

-* Facebook:
-	* Client ID: TODO
-	* Client Secret: TODO
-* Github:
-	* Client ID: TODO
-	* Client Secret: TODO

-Even though we have all information, including the secret values that we normally would not have access to, we still do not get an *access token*.
-The reason for this error is that an *authorization code* is invalidated after first use (which was the request we logged in *Burp*).
+__*In the case of the Token Inspector, we have added the client IDs and client secrets to the client application.
+This is not a good security practice, and is only done for demonstration purposes!*__

 ### Exchanging an authorization code for an access token

+__*Please run this scenario with Facebook.
+Github implements additional security measures, which makes this scenario impossible.*__

 Let's see what happens if we manage to steal a fresh *authorization code*.
 Would we be able to get an *access token* with it?